Cowpea

+The crop is mainly grown for its seeds, which are high in protein, although the leaves and immature seed pods can also be consumed.
+The seeds are usually cooked and made into stews and curries, or ground into flour or paste.
+The whole plant is also used as forage for animals, with its use as cattle feed likely responsible for its name.

 Description

 A large morphological diversity is found within the crop, and the growth conditions and grower preferences for each variety vary from region to region.
 However, as the plant is primarily self-pollinating, its genetic diversity within varieties is relatively low.
 Cowpeas can either be short and bushy (as short as 20 cm) or act like a vine by climbing supports or trailing along the ground (to a height of 2 m).
 The taproot can penetrate to a depth of 2.4 m after eight weeks.

 The size and shape of the leaves vary greatly, making this an important feature for classifying and distinguishing cowpea varieties.
 Another distinguishing feature of cowpeas is the long 20–50 cm peduncles, which hold the flowers and seed pods.
 One peduncle can support four or more seed pods.
 Flower colour varies through different shades of purple, pink, yellow, and white and blue.

-Seeds and seed pods from wild cowpeas are very small, while cultivated varieties can have pods between 10 and 110 cm long.
+Seeds and seed pods from wild cowpeas are very small, whereas cultivated varieties can have pods between 10 and 110 cm long.
 A pod can contain six to 13 seeds that are usually kidney-shaped, although the seeds become more spherical the more restricted they are within the pod.
 Their texture and colour are very diverse.
 They can have a smooth or rough coat and be speckled, mottled, or blotchy.
 Colours include white, cream, green, red, brown, and black, or various combinations.